-American Gold Eagle Mintage Charts and History (1986 – Present)
+American Gold Eagle Mintage History by Year (Bullion Coins Only)

-American Gold Eagle Mintage Charts and History (1986 – Present)
+American Gold Eagle Mintage History by Year (Bullion Coins Only)

 The nominal face value of each Gold Eagle assures its legal tender status.
 However, the gold’s intrinsic value is significantly higher.